Politics and the Pen

 The Fairmont Château Laurier Ballroom.
 Credit: Jake Wright

 A highlight of our capital’s social calendar, Politics and the Pen is a grand celebration of Canadian political and literary cultures.
-Held at Ottawa’s landmark hotel, the Fairmont Château Laurier, this unique fundraiser brings together national politicians, talented writers, prominent diplomats, and notable leaders of the arts and business communities - all in support of the Writers' Trust's mandate to advance, nurture, and celebrate Canadian writers and writing.
+Held at Ottawa’s landmark hotel, the Fairmont Château Laurier, this unique fundraiser brings together national politicians, talented writers, prominent diplomats, and notable arts and business leaders - all in support of the Writers' Trust's mandate to advance, nurture, and celebrate Canadian writers and writing.

-The Writers' Trust of Canada extends enormous thanks to the 2013 Politics and the Pen co-chairs, Jim Armour and Elizabeth Gray-Smith, and to committee members Heidi Bonnell, Maureen Boyd, Patrick Kennedy, Charles King, Anne McGrath, Pauline McKillop, Francoyse Picard, Elizabeth Roscoe, Lisa Samson, and Jill Scheer.
-Through their dedication and hardwork the event raised more than $300,000 to support the activities of the Writers' Trust.
+The Writers' Trust of Canada extends enormous thanks to the 2014 Politics and the Pen co-chairs, Elizabeth Gray-Smith and Anne McGrath, and to committee members Jim Armour, Maureen Boyd, Alayne Crawford, Patrick Kennedy, Dan Mader, Pauline McKillop, Françoyse Picard, Elizabeth Roscoe, and Jill Scheer.

-For questions about Politics and the Pen 2014, please contact:
+For questions about Politics and the Pen, please contact: